plasma-disassembler/plasma/README.md

     ./install.sh

-Or if you have already installed requirements with the previous command :
+Or if you have already installed requirements with the previous command:

     ./install.sh --update